Sports in the Las Vegas metropolitan area: Golf

 The Las Vegas Country Club previously hosted the LPGA Takefuji Classic from 2003 until 2006.

 Mixed martial arts

 Along with significant rises in popularity in mixed martial arts (MMA), a number of fight leagues such as the premier MMA organization in the world the UFC call Las Vegas home with the headquarters of world operations due to the number of suitable host venues with an annual international fight week held near July 4.
-The Mandalay Bay Events Center and MGM Grand Garden Arena are among some of the more popular venues for fighting events and have hosted several UFC and other MMA title fights, with the addition of the new T-Mobile Arena.
+The Mandalay Bay Events Center and MGM Grand Garden Arena were among some of the more popular venues for fighting events and have hosted several UFC and other MMA title fights.
+With the addition of the new T-Mobile Arena all UFC PPV events in Las Vegas are exclusively held there.
+On September 14, 2024, The Sphere held a UFC PPV.
+Las Vegas has held the following notable bouts: